erickpaulus/Installation_GPU/Installation_GPU_Tensorflow_Ubuntu.md

   ```
-   For my case I have NVidia 4060 Ti Super and install tensorflow under Ubuntu 22.04 with
+   For my case I have NVidia 4060 Ti 16GB and install tensorflow under Ubuntu 22.04 with
    CUDA 12.4 , cuDNN 9, Python 3.12, tensorflow-2.18.0
   ```